opeseurope/community-node-info-standard/README.md

 One can specify under nodes/node_type the location of the infra structure node.
 Data aggregates are adviced to use the sourced data from opes.one.
-For more information on this, look at http://github.com/opespe
+For more information on this, look at http://github.com/opespe.

-- community_nodes_account_name: Name of community node account
+- community_node_account_name: Name of community node account
 - org: [Object]
   - display_name: Community node/organization name
   - summary: Short description of the activity